VDL Bus & Coach

-VDL Bus & Coach is a Netherlands based bus manufacturer.
+VDL Bus & Coach (also previously called as DAF Bus) is a Dutch vehicle manufacturer.
 It is an amalgamation of several bus building companies within the VDL Groep.
 VDL Bus & Coach has manufacturing plants in Belgium and the Netherlands.
 By 2018 VDL Bus & Coach sold 500 electric buses.

 History

 VDL Bus & Coach originates from the VDL Groep acquiring the following bus building companies in the Netherlands and Belgium: